openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

    paper, calculators, or reference books.

-   If a particular exam in your course has a less stringent exam policy, or if you want to allow a particular tool (for example, a calculator or pencil and paper), contact your edX Program Manager.
-It is important that the rules for your exam, if different from the "Closed Book" rules, are communicated to the proctored exam reviewers so that learners are not unknowingly failed for using an item that you have allowed in your exam, but that is listed as forbidden in the proctoring rules.
+   If a particular exam in your course has a less stringent exam policy, or if you want to allow a particular tool (for example, a calculator or pencil and paper), you can enter custom rules or rule exceptions for your exam.
+It is important that the rules for your exam, if different from the "closed book" rules, are communicated to the proctored exam reviewers so that learners' exam attempts are not incorrectly disqualified.
+For more information, see :ref:`specifying_exam_rules_and_exceptions`.

 .. _Proctored Exam Session Results: